hikewithhayk/A03/README.md

 <dt>Branch:</dt>
     <dd>a copy of the original repository that can be modified without impacting the original files.
 Primarily used for testing new features and/or working on future updates.</dd>

+<dt>Merge:</dt>
+    <dd>unites two branches together, specifically the master branch and the other branch.
+This allows the collaborators to implement their new code into the existing version</dd>

 </dl>